haerfest/figforth-wp2/README-WP2.md

-When fig-FORTH is loaded by the BIOS, starting at address AC00h, and ending about 7 Kb (the size of the `figforth.ex` binary) later, the BIOS immediately places its memory administration head node there!
+When fig-FORTH is loaded by the BIOS, starting at address AC00h, and ending about 7 Kb (the size of the `figforth.ex` binary) later, the BIOS immediately places its memory administration head node after it.

 Also, at the top of RAM there seems to be some space used for the resident document or a RAM disk on the internal 32 Kb SRAM (not sure):